 Her second area of research and practice is in the emerging field of integrating microfinance and income generation with community health interventions for poverty reduction and to promote health; projects have been conducted in India, Peru, Bolivia, Benin, Burkina Faso, Nigeria, Tanzania, Philippines and Cambodia.

 She has a broad background in health care management in State and Federal health agencies, as chief executive of an HMO, and as a senior executive of United Health Group in the U.S., where she founded and directed a research center for over ten years.

-Sheila Leatherman, Gillings Visiting Professor, meets with her team working on global quality initiatives.
+Sheila Leatherman, Gillings Expert in Residence, meets with her team working on global quality initiatives.
 Sheila is one of three current Gillings Visiting Professors.

 Don Holzworth, MS

 Don Holzworth is Entrepreneur in Residence at the UNC Gillings School of Global Public Health since 2009.
 He is Chairman of the School’s Advisory Council, and an Adjunct Professor of Health Policy and Management.

 He is the former Founder, Chairman, and Chief Executive Officer of Constella Group, a leading global provider of public health policy and implementation services operating in more than 60 countries.
 The company had $200 million in revenue and more than 1,800 employees when it was sold to SRA International in August of 2005.
 He was also the founder and served as chairman of the board of Expression Analysis, Inc., a genomic services company spun out of Duke University Medical Center.
 The company had $25 million in revenue when sold to Quintiles in August 2012.